 The Lady Chapel

-So beautiful that I couldn’t help but break the rules and grab a quick shot (directly above), Henry VII’s Lady Chapel was my favorite area inside the whole church.
+So beautiful that I couldn’t help but grab a quick shot (directly above), Henry VII’s Lady Chapel was my favorite area inside the whole church.
 Built in the 16th century, the Lady Chapel has the most extraordinary fan-vaulted ceiling I’ve ever seen and features 95 statues of saints set into tiny alcoves around the chapel.
 Hanging from the ceiling are colorful banners belonging to the Knights of the Order of the Bath.
 New knights are inducted (knighted?) here in an official ceremony every four years.

-Tip – Don’t leave without checking out the misericords!
+Tip #4 – Don’t leave without checking out the misericords.
 What the heck’s a misericord, you ask?
 They’re hinged seats that tip up to form a ledge, providing a surface to lean on for those standing for long periods of time.
 Okay, great, but why check them out?
 Because of the detailed carvings of funny scenes, mythical beasts, and animals you’ll find on them – some are really cool.

 The Coronation Chair